wizz13150/PDQ_Repo/Reports/README.md

 Print .bak keys count from registry for each computer (Path : HKLM:Software\Microsoft\Windows NT\CurrentVersion\ProfileList).

  - Report_MonitorsCount.xml
 Print monitors count for each computer.
-Need improvements.
+Need improvements to exclude virtuals displays.

  - Toutes_les_Applications.xml
  List all applications & versions, and show computer names for each.
 Different from 'Applications' default report !